MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview_getcoreinputviewocclusions_391530112.md

 # Windows.UI.ViewManagement.Core.CoreInputView.GetCoreInputViewOcclusions

 ## -description
-Gets a reference to each input pane currently occluding the app.
+Retrieves a reference to each input pane currently occluding the app.

-## -property-value
+## -returns
 A [CoreInputViewOcclusion](coreinputviewocclusion.md) collection.

 ## -remarks